Ryanhustler420/RH-Android-Version-UI/README.md

 # RH-Android-Version-UI with Firebase

 ## Requirement Changed.
-Working On Algolia.
+Done On Algolia.
 New Requirment for Service search and sorting.
-AutoCompleteTextView